MicrosoftDocs/sql-docs/docs/azure-data-studio/azure-sql-managed-instance-extension.md

 ---
 # Managed Instance support for Azure Data Studio (Preview)

-This extension enables you to see some provides support in [Azure Data Studio](https://github.com/Microsoft/azuredatastudio).
+This extension enables you to work with [Azure SQL Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-index) in [Azure Data Studio](https://github.com/Microsoft/azuredatastudio).
 This extension provides the following features:
-- Showing properties of Managed instance (vCores, used storage)
+- Showing properties of Managed instance (vCores, used storage).
-- Monitoring CPU and storage usage in past two hours
+- Monitoring CPU and storage usage in past two hours.
-- Showing configuration warning and tuning recommendations
+- Showing configuration warning and tuning recommendations.
-- Showing state of database replicas
+- Showing state of database replicas.
 - Showing filtered error logs.

 ## Installations

-You can install the official release of the PowerShell extension by following the steps in the [Azure Data Studio documentation](https://docs.microsoft.com/sql/azure-data-studio/extensions).
+You can install the official release of the Managed Instance extension by following the steps in the [Azure Data Studio documentation](https://docs.microsoft.com/sql/azure-data-studio/extensions).
 In the Extensions pane, search for "Managed Instance" extension and install it there.
 You will get notified automatically about any future extension updates!

+Once you install the Managed Instance extension, you will see a `Managed Instance` tab in Azure Data Studio.
+On this tab you can find information specific for Managed Instance.

 ## Properties